kulshekhar/ts-jest/docs/user/config/diagnostics.md

 ---

 The `diagnostics` option allows to configure error reporting.
-It can both be enabled/disabled entirely or limited to a specific type of errors or files.
+It can both be enabled/disabled entirely or limited to a specific type of errors and/or files.

 If a diagnostic is not filtered out, ts-jest will fail the compilation and your test.